-As discussed above, various responses corresponding to the same query appearing in the training data leads the NRG models to prefer universal replies, so an intuitive solution is removing the multiple replies and just keeping one-to-one pairs.
-Unfortunately, naively removing the multiple replies is detrimental to the diversity of the replies, which is an important concern in NRG task.
-As shown in Table~\ref{tab:case}, an ideal chatbot agent could give all these replies rather than just giving responses with limited semantic information.
-Largely filtering the training dataset makes the model hard to learn and remember this diverse relation.
-In addition, the model is prospected to build a connection with some keywords such as `film', `background', `director' and `book', instead of the commonly appeared words like `I', `him', `a' and `really'.
+As discussed above, various responses corresponding to the same query appearing in the training data leads to the undesired preference of NRG on universal replies, so an intuitive solution is removing the multiple replies and just keeping one-to-one pairs.
+However, filtering the training dataset in a large scale raises the difficulty of model training.
+Besides, naively removing the multiple replies is detrimental to the reply diversity, which is important in NRG task.
+As shown in Table~\ref{tab:case}, an ideal chatbot agent is prospected to provide all listed replies and build a connection with some keywords such as `film', `background', `director' and `book', rather than other commonly appeared words like `I', `him', `a' and `really'.

-Thus, under this assumption, we propose a max-margin ranking loss to emphasize the queries' impact on these important words.
-During training, as it becomes a necessity to constrain the learned feature space and reinforce related replies with more discriminative information, we distinguish the candidate responses as two categories given one input query: positive (i.e., highly related) and negative (i.e., irrelevant) answers.
+Thus, under this assumption, we propose a max-marginal ranking loss to emphasize the queries' impact on these less common but relevant words.
+During training, as it becomes a necessity to constrain the learned feature space and reinforce related replies with more discriminative information, we classify the candidate responses into two categories: positive (i.e., highly related) and negative (i.e., irrelevant) answers.
 A training instance is re-constructed as a triplet $(x,y,y^-)$, where a tuple $(x,y)$ is the original query-response pair and noise $y^-$ is uniformly sampled from all of the responses in the training data.
-Given that, the model's cost function is reconstructed as:
+Given that, the model's loss function is reconstructed as:

-where $\log p(y|x)$ denotes the cross-entropy loss between the model's prediction and ground truth sequences, and the second part encourages the separability between the irrelevant responses and related replies.
-Moreover, the hyper-parameter $\lambda$ defines the penalty for the seq2seq loss, and $\gamma$ offers a degree of freedom about the importance of the max-margin between the positive and negative instances.
+where $\gamma > 0$, $\log p(y|x)$ denotes the cross-entropy loss between the model's prediction and ground truth sequences, and the second part encourages the separation between the irrelevant responses and related replies.
+Moreover, the hyper-parameter $\lambda$ defines the penalty for the Seq2Seq loss, it offers a degree of freedom to control the importance of the max-marginal between the positive and negative instances.
 The model is trained in the same setting as the conventional model when $\lambda=0$.